PhysiCell-Tools/python-loader/man/TUTORIAL_introduction.md

 Naturally, the full-fledged pcdl library with the TimeSteps and TimeSeries class is much more powerful than pyMCDS.py only.

+### Concept

+PhysiCell data loader is not yet another analysis software, it is just an interface to analysis software!
+If you work through the tutorials, and you will in in-depth grasp the meaning behind this sentence.

 ### Understanding PhysiCell's Time Step Output: the MultiCellular Data Standard (MCDS) Format

 MCDS Time Steps are the input for pcdl.